3 Florida Beaches with Incredibly White Sand

-Its accolades include being named as America’s Best Beach in 2011 by Dr. Beach, as the Number Two Beach in America and Number 16 Beach in the World in 2013 by TripAdvisor.
+Its accolades include being named as America’s Best Beach in 2011 by Dr. Beach and again in 2017 when the criteria was changed.
+It was also declared the Number Two Beach in America and the Number 16 Beach in the World in 2013 by TripAdvisor.

 And it’s no wonder.
 Its pure quartz sand is easy on the eyes as well as the feet, and its crystal clear waters are ideal for swimming.
 Plus, it boasts spectacular sunsets over the Gulf.

 Nearby Siesta Key Village is brimming with one-of-a-kind restaurants, tropical-feeling bars and mom-and-pop stores, all easily accessible via the trolley.